-The art of entrenching and using tools like it have been indispensable tools of the military since the days of Caesar.
-Today you will be introduced to 5 of the best folding shovels on the Net.
+The art of entrenching and using tools like it has been indispensable tools of the military since the days of Caesar.
+Today you will be introduced to 11 of the best folding shovels on the Net.
 Tools that any Roman Legionnaire would have given their eyeteeth to have that now, you can get with just the click of a mouse.

 **Below, you’ll find our more detailed reviews, but you can also click the links above to see current prices or read customer reviews on Amazon.